flyerhzm/rails_best_practices/README.md

 Other

 1. Remove trailing whitespace
-2. Remove tab
+2. Remove tab (disabled by default)
-3. Hash Syntax
+3. Hash Syntax (disabled by default)
-4. Use parentheses in method def
+4. Use parentheses in method def (disabled by default)
-5. Long line
+5. Long line (disabled by default)

 ## Write Your Own Check List